Production Percentages

 Courier

-When the Oliver No. 5 was introduced in the United States, the type guards of Courier machines used the new Oliver No. 5 style.
-The olive green finish was then discontinued in favor of black.
+The olive green finish was eventually discontinued in favor of black.
 At this time, the Courier’s paper table decal was updated to display The Courier Typewriter as opposed to Courier.
-The ribbon reverse plaque also changed to the style of Oliver No. 5 machines.
-Finally, a backspacer was added to the Courier once it was introduced on the Oliver No. 5.

 Jacobi